QuineDot/rust-learning/src/community.md

 # Keep at it and participate in the community

-Experience plays a very big role in undestanding borrow errors and being able to figure out why some code is problematic in a reasonable amount of time.
+Experience plays a very big role in understanding borrow errors and being able to figure out why some code is problematic in a reasonable amount of time.
 Running into borrow check errors and solving them, either on your own or by asking for help, is a part of the process of building up that intuition.